Nicola is a mother to two, a stepmother to three, and a wife to one. She prides herself at being able to "veganize" virtually any recipe.

 If you time it right, both the chili and the rolls will be ready at the same time.
 The butter will melt on these scrumptious treats!

-For those without a bread machine, I have had great success with this recipe for Soft & Fluffy One Hour Rolls.
+For those without a bread machine, I have had great success with this recipe for soft and fluffy one-hour rolls.

 I absolutely love making these one-pot meals because they're simple and they have very little clean-up.